 He consulted with engineer Oliver Barnes and bridge designer Gustav Lindenthal on a bridge which would not only span the East River, Ward's Island (where a mental hospital was located, it would force the bridge to include a rather sharp curve to avoid the property), and Randall's Island but also the communities of Astoria, Queens and the South Bronx.
 Entire libraries could be written on the Pennsylvania Railroad ranging from its history to the different businesses it owned, far, far too much to cover here which is a mere brief history of the railroad.
 The Pennsy was an institution to the City of Philadelphia and State of Pennsylvania.
 For over 100 years the keystone represented the PRR as much as it did the State of Pennsylvania itself.

-While Lindenthal had originally hoped to build Hell Gate Bridge as a massive suspension bridge he was overruled with the railroad settling on a steel-arch span directly over the East River and Hell Gate, a bowstring truss design spanning the islands, a fixed truss crossing the Bronx Kills, and finally concrete-constructed viaducts along the rest of the structure.
-Hell Gate Bridge would be wide enough to support a four-track main line and would top out, end-to-end at an incredible 16,900 feet or 3.2 miles.
+While Lindenthal had originally hoped to build Hell Gate as a massive suspension bridge he was overruled with the railroad settling on a steel-arch span directly over the East River and Hell Gate, a bowstring truss design spanning the islands, a fixed truss crossing the Bronx Kills, and finally concrete-constructed viaducts along the rest of the structure.
+The bridge would be wide enough to support a four-track main line and would top out, end-to-end at an incredible 16,900 feet or 3.2 miles.